cessda/cessda.cdc.userguide/send-feedback.md

 ![Send feedback form](images/send-feedback-form.png "Send feedback form")

-Give a short summary and describe your issue, choose whether it is a bug, improvement or new feature in the ‘Components’ field, enter your details and submit.
+Give a short summary and describe your issue, enter your details and submit.
 We will get back to you.